cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 * You might have to configure some of the widgets.
 In the event that configuration is mandatory, the mandatory requirements are included in the widget descriptions.
 Many widgets also have non-mandatory configuration that enables you to customize them to your requirements.

 To open a widget's configuration dialog after you have added it to a page, click the gear icon in the top right of the widget.

-* Some widgets are only available for `admin` users.

 The widgets are listed according to their category.